How to Stay Busy When Your Painting Business Slows Down

 Pretty easy, very basic things.
 It is just getting the ball a rolling all at once.
 So let’s start with

-Pick up the phone, say hello, just checking in.
+Pick up the phone, say “hello, just checking in.
 Want to let you know we have a couple openings coming up.
-Is there anything you need done around the house.
+Is there anything you need done around the house?”

-A lot of people don’t plan ahead any more, especially the young millennial generation, the 19-34.
+A lot of people don’t plan ahead anymore, especially the young millennial generation, the 19-34.

 They might be saying, hey, great, we were thinking of doing that bedroom over anyway.

 So fill up a little of your time, you might take up a couple of these jobs to fill that space you have.

 1.9 billion people a month are on Facebook.
 That’s a lot of eyes on Facebook.

-Basically what I do is I put on a nice company shirt, make sure I’m shaved.
-I sit in a room or stand in a room with a nice background behind me.
+Basically what I do is I put on a nice company shirt, make sure I’m shaved, and I sit in a room or stand in a room with a nice background behind me.

-Not a lot of clutter, we don’t want paint all over us on our old sweatshirt or something like that and say, help, I need your help.
-I just had a postponement for two weeks on our schedule, I have to keep my crew busy.
+Then say, “I need your help.
+I just had a postponement for two weeks on our schedule, I have to keep my crews busy.
 Do you need something done right away?
-Well we can help.
+We can help!”

 You might want to boost it and target your local audience being your Facebook mom’s groups, maybe things of interest if you work around a golf court community.

-But you can zero in on that.
-Put a few dollars behind it.
+But you can zero in on that, put a few dollars behind it.
 It would be a lot better to spend $5, $10 a day than keep that crew not working.

 You can get your FREE PDF 3 Steps to Get Lead on Facebook here.

-We also email videos, take that same video post it into an email and send it to all your email list.
-Hopefully you have all that in a CRM.
+We also email videos, take that same video and put it into an email and send it to your whole email list.

-BIn the subject line of your video, you would want to put, please help, see video or I need help, see video.
+BIn the subject line of your email, you would want to put, “please help, see video,” or, “I need help, see video.”